 Get SharePoint Role Definition ID's

-What is Role Definition ID
+What is Role Definition ID?

-Why it is needed
+Why it is needed?

-How to get Role Definition ID
+How to get a Role Definition ID?

-So, now the question that comes to mind is, how to get these permission levels assigned an ID or SharePoint Role Definition Id.
+So, now the question that comes to mind is, how to get these permission levels assigned an ID or SharePoint Role Definition ID.
 For most of the common permission levels, we can get the Role Definition Id from the internet easily.
-Here are some out of the box role definition names (Permission level) and their corresponding role definition IDs given below.
+Here are some out-of-the-box role definition names (Permission level) and their corresponding role definition IDs given below.

 Role Definition Name Role Definition Id